 There's a learning curve.
 There are risks.
 Things will go wrong occasionally.

-The businesses thriving in Australia right now aren't the ones with the best locations or the flashiest marketing.
+The businesses thriving in the UK right now aren't the ones with the best locations or the flashiest marketing.

-They're the ones who figured out their supply chain from China.
+They're the ones who figured out their supply chain.

 They're the ones who can weather economic downturns because they have margin to work with.

-They're the ones developing unique products with China manufacturers that their competitors can't copy because they control manufacturing relationships.
+They're the ones developing unique products with Chinese manufacturers that their competitors can't copy because they control the manufacturing relationships.

-You can keep buying from Sydney or Melbourne wholesalers.
+You can keep buying from UK wholesalers.
 It's safe.
 It's easy.

 Or you can take control of your supply chain and build a real competitive advantage.